camunda/camunda-bpm-platform/spin/docs/user-guide/json/querying-json.md

-# Querying Json
+# Querying JSON

-The Json datatype supports querying with the [JsonPath][json-path] query language.
+The JSON datatype supports querying with the [JSONPath][json-path] query language.

 ## Querying an element